ariniamsr/Predict-Customer-Personality-to-Boost-Marketing-Campaign-by-Using-Machine-Learning/README.md

 Potential Impact of Cluster 1: 41.21%<br>

-If we calculate the potential impact by focusing on retargeting marketing on Cluster 3 and Cluster 1, the total spending we will receive is Rp 62,685,500,000 for Cluster 3 and Rp 55,766,800,000 for Cluster 1, with a potential impact of 46.33% and 41.21%.
+Focusing our retargeting efforts on Cluster 3 and Cluster 1 could yield significant returns.
+We can expect to secure around Rp 62.7 billion from Cluster 3 and Rp 55.8 billion from Cluster 1, translating to potential impact rates of 46.3% and 41.2% respectively.
+In essence, prioritizing these clusters presents a promising avenue for boosting revenue and customer engagement.